Estimated reading time: 5 minutes

 Apprentice – Apprenticeship programs are sponsored by unions or professional organizations.
 They are extremely competitive, and there is a possibility that you may have to be put on a waiting list until you’re accepted.

 Usually, there is a written exam, an interview, orientation, and a drug screening.
 Many times you have to sign an indenture agreement, which is a contract that sets out the terms of your apprenticeship.
 For more information on how to become an apprentice in California, you can visit https://www.dir.ca.gov/databases/das/descOfAppr.html

 Electrician Trainee – Trainees register with the state to get an ET Card.
 This card makes it legal for you to learn electrical work on job sites while also attending an approved trade school.
 As a trainee, you can work for a C-10 state-certified electrician until you’re qualified to take the State Electrical Certification Exam.

-To take the state exam, you have to log the required experience hours once you finish your trade school program.
+You have to log the required experience hours to take the state exam once you finish your trade school program.
 Working as a registered electrical trainee is a great way to gain experience and the necessary hours.

 To become a registered electrician trainee in the state of California, you have to:

 - Enroll in an electrical program at a state-approved school.
 The school needs to offer a Whole General Electrician Curriculum.